 GoldHeart was started in 1999 by a small, dedicated group of volunteers with an undying love for Golden Retrievers.
 The initial group of volunteers were members of the Golden Retriever Rescue Education, and Trainings (GRREAT), complementing GRREAT’s efforts by concentrating GoldHeart’s mission in Maryland, south-central Pennsylvania and Delaware areas.

-Since 1999, GoldHeart volunteers have successfully placed nearly 1000 dogs in forever homes, GoldHeart’s membership has also grown to over 450 amazing members, who we could not exist without their support.
+Since 1999, GoldHeart volunteers have successfully placed over 1000 dogs in forever homes, GoldHeart’s membership has also grown to over 500 members/supporters, who we could not exist without their support.
 The bulk of the day-to-day rescue efforts are handled by the all-volunteer Board of Directors and a dozen or more core volunteers.

 GoldHeart, Golden Retriever Rescue and its network of volunteers are dedicated to the rescue of unwanted, abused, neglected and displaced Golden Retrievers.
 We provide Goldens in need with a temporary safe haven in our foster homes where they receive love, food, grooming, medical treatment, and some training.
 During this time their temperament is evaluated to determine the best home for their personalities, and ultimately they are relocated to loving adoptive “forever” homes.

 GoldHeart volunteers work to foster a public sentiment of humanity and gentleness toward Golden Retrievers and all other animals.
 They encourage and promote responsible pet ownership, do all within their power to reduce the pet overpopulation and will work to encourage humane treatment and care of animals through education and spay/neuter advocacy.